 An interesting site, to say the least of this beach tourist attraction.
 Stroll the Brighton Pier for rides and games and then take a detour on the pebble beach.
 You can also go into the Royal Pavilion and appreciate the surrounding regency architecture.

 Traveling north into Scotland, Edinburgh has a host of things to do as well.
-When you enter the city you will meet the Edinburgh Castle which you can explore and learn the history of the city.
+When you enter the city you will see Edinburgh Castle which you can explore and learn about the history of the city.
 You can also visit a host of the museum from the Camera Obscura and World of Illusions, Museum of Scotland, National Gallery of Scotland and many others!
 Go on a whiskey tour, see the Royal Botanic Garden, or walk up Arthur’s Seat that rises 823 feet from this extinct volcano.